This healthy Chunky Vegetable Soup recipe is hearty and vegetarian. It's made with potatoes, carrots, and cooked in a savory Italian broth.

 Feel free to add a squeeze of lemon juice or a splash of vinegar at the end of the cooking time to brighten up the flavors of the soup.

 Add ¼ tsp. or so of red pepper flakes for a spicy kick if you like!

 Can I Sub Any Of These Ingredients?

-Feel free to swap out the cannellini beans for any variety of canned beans you like.
-Kidney beans or garbanzo beans are great choices.
+- Feel free to use any canned beans you like in place of cannellini beans.
+Kidney beans or garbanzo beans are great options.

 What To Serve With Italian Vegetable Soup

 Once the soup is done it's ready to serve.